Major memory vendors that performed strongly in 2018 include SK hynix -driven by DRAM, and Microchip Technology due to its acquisition of Microsemi

 The top four vendors in 2017 retained their ranking in 2018 (see the Table below).

 In terms of semiconductor devices, memory was simultaneously the largest (35 per cent) and highest-performing device category for 2018 with 27.2 per cent revenue growth.
 This was driven by increases in ASP for DRAM for much of the year except for the fourth quarter of 2018.

-The second-largest semiconductor category, application-specific-standard products, saw limited growth of 5.1 per cent due to a stalling smartphone market combined with a tablet market that continues to decline.
-Leading vendors in this segment area, including Qualcomm and MediaTek, are aggressively expanding into adjacent markets with stronger prospects for growth, including automotive and IoT applications.
+The second-largest semiconductor category, application-specific-standard products, saw limited growth of 5.1 per cent due to a stalling smartphone and tablet market that continues to decline.
+Leading vendors in this segment including Qualcomm and MediaTek, are aggressively expanding into adjacent markets with stronger prospects for growth, including automotive and IoT applications.

 Merger and acquisition